hmngwy/mutton/README.md

 Your `Handler` has to have a `perform(self, request)` method, this houses your handler's business logic, `Handler.__call__` executes this function and expects a `Response` object.

-The `Response` object behaves like a dictionary, because AWSλ expects a handler to return a dictionary, your `Response` object is finally serialized as a `dict`.
+The `Response` object behaves like a dictionary and an object, an attribute called `serialized` is returned to AWSλ.

 The `request` argument in `perform(self, request)` is a `Request` object, and it houses the `event` and `context` parameters that AWSλ passes to your handler.
 Packaging those handler arguments into an object makes them available for transparent mutations, see [`aws_lambda.apig.APIGatewayRequest`](py-aws-lambda-handler/aws_lambda/apig/\_\_init\_\_.py) for reference.